Hamburg, Germany Sightseeing Tips: Best Things To Do In 2023

 Admire the Speicherstadt Architecture

-After you visit the Elbphilharmonie, walk a couple blocks to the distinctive Speicherstadt old warehouse district.
-Speicherstadt is the world’s largest warehouse complex and a UNESCO world heritage site.
+After visiting the Elbphilharmonie, walk a couple blocks to the distinctive Speicherstadt old warehouse district.
+The Speicherstadt is the world’s largest warehouse complex and a UNESCO world heritage site.
 It features a unique architectural style with its brick buildings and industrial structures.

 This area was a former hub of trade but is now a picturesque section of the city full of canals, bridges, and 100-year-old brick warehouses.
 There are also several museums here like the Miniatur Wunderland, the Hamburg Dungeon, and the International Maritime Museum.